Lovelace-Learning-Labs/ads-learn-lms/04-heaps/03-stack-heap.md

 Allocating our NQC heap DS on the program heap (via `new`) would have a similar result, with just one extra reference to resolve per lookup.

-The key observation is that this performance win only works because a heap data structure is a big block of contiguous memory.
+The key observation is that **this performance win only works because a heap data structure is a big block of contiguous memory**.
 With a linked tree like a red-black tree this doesn't work - each node is a separate object, and we have no knowledge of how they'll be laid out in memory.

 ### Vocab